 FYI Folks.
-Pokemon Go was made by Niantic Inc. Niantic Inc is a company that was formed by Keyhole Inc. Keyhole Inc was a company that received investment capital from In-Q-Tel (that also invested in Facebook) which is THE VENTURE CAPITAL FIRM OF THE CENTRAL INTELLIGENCE AGENCY.
+Pokemon Go was made by Niantic Inc. Niantic Inc is a company that was formed by Keyhole Inc founder John Hanke.
+Keyhole Inc was a company that received investment capital from In-Q-Tel (that also invested in Facebook) which is THE VENTURE CAPITAL FIRM OF THE CENTRAL INTELLIGENCE AGENCY.
 So, when you're playing your stupid Pokemon Go game just know you are helping the CIA domestically spy on American citizens.
+(Ok ok, calm down, Niantic has no overt ties to the CIA directly, however John Hanke really has received CIA - technically general US intelligence agency - funds for Keyhole Inc a previous company and this is a 100% plausible use of the technology).

 So keep that in mind when you are out walking the dog, hitting up a park, setting out lures etc in your attempts to catch make believe creatures in your augmented reality app.
 Congrats, you are now a a free contractor for the CIA helping them to violate the part of their 1947 charter that prevents them from spying domestically on American citizens.